Niruthiha/gcp_nlp_solution/README.md

-# gcp_nlp_solution
+# Analyze sentiment with Natural Language API at Google Cloud

-Analyze sentiment with Natural Language API at Google Cloud
+Simple solution to analyze the sentiment of a text based on lab work